 The port was tiny and packed, and the ferry was uneventful.
 The view was beautiful, and being too obsessed with Pirates of the Caribbean had to refrain from dropping references.
-We were picked up by a bus and given a driving tour of the city, stopped briefly for a photo opportunity with camels, and then back on to see more of Tangier.
-We departed the bus in the town and followed our guides who showed us various landmarks.
+We were picked up by a bus and given a driving tour of the city, stopped briefly for a photo opportunity with camels, and then went back on to see more of Tangier.
+We departed the bus in the town and followed our guides, who showed us various landmarks.

 Authentic Moroccan Mint Tea & Food